Meilyn22/DSProject/Queue.md

 </details>

 In conclusion, a queue is an awesome data structure that helps us solve problems.
-It is also fast, most of the operations run on constant time except for the dequeue that runs on on linear time.
+A queue also fast, most of the operations run on constant time except for the dequeue that runs on on linear time.